 Spirasi is committed to developing best practice and contributing to the area of torture rehabilitation.
-Currently, Spirasi partners with Trinity Centre for Global Health (TCD) on several projects and the University of Ulster on one project relating to the CONTEXT research programme.
+Most recently, Spirasi has partnered with Trinity Centre for Global Health (TCD) on several projects and the University of Ulster on a major European project relating to the CONTEXT research programme.

 - MEASURING THE PSYCHOSOCIAL VULNERABILITY OF NEWLY LANDED ASYLUM SEEKERS (2017 – 2020)